Printer friendly version

 "And when He had given thanks, He brake it, and said, Take, eat: this is My body, which is broken for you: this do in remembrance of Me."
 1 Corinthians 11:24.
 "Can ye drink of the cup that I drink of?
 Ye shall indeed drink of the cup that I drink of."
 Mark 10:38-39.

 I do not know of one Christian organization that has not debated the issue of Christ’s body.
 Arguments have been going on at least since the founding of the Roman church, during the Protestant Reformation, and to this day as well.
 Moreover, they are not any closer to the truth now than during those early times.
 What they hold to so dearly has been embedded for centuries into their minds.
 Only by a miracle will people be freed from the captivity of their theological prisons.
-Without breaking those mind-bands (* phylacteries) they will walk the same old path that many of our forefathers walked and without giving it a second thought as to why they do.
+Without being made free from their religious phylacteries, they will walk the same old path that many of our forefathers walked and without giving it a second thought as to why they do.
 Often times people will be asked why they believe the way they do, and it is not unusual for their answer to be similar to when the dyed-in-the-wool Democrat fellow asked his friend why he was a Republican.
 "Well, my great-grandparents were Republicans, my grandparents were Republicans, and my parents are Republicans; therefore, I am also a Republican."
 The guy thought for a moment and posed another question to his friend: "Does that mean if your great-grandparents, grandparents, and parents were morons, that you would also be a moron?"
 "No!
 Not at all!
 I would then be a Democrat."
 The roles can be reversed to get the same thought, mainly that people believe what they do because their family, friends, or cultures have always believed and walked certain ways without ever questioning as to whether there is a better way.
 For instance, one writer drew this out over 100 years ago:

 by Sam Walter Foss (1858-1911)